Skip to main content

 The control panel on top then continues with the About button with the menu dedicated to accessing the link to this document (Help), contacting Uptimai company to get the support (Company), and showing the information about the currently installed version of the program (Version).
 The Close button ends the preparation of the current setup (also with the option to discard the data), and the Save setup button stores all changes into the *.json file.
 Also, there are ? icons on the solver setting tabs to show quick reference to the corresponding entry field or feature.

-Input Files#
+Input Files

 The left section of the screen contains the general information about the Selected input.
-There is its name together with the Method to be used in the Uptimai Solver (in this case the Data Analyzer) that was identified automatically from files of the selected input.
+There is its name together with the Method to be used in the Uptimai Solver (in this case the Data Analysis) that was identified automatically from files of the selected input.
 The user can change the set of inputs (together with the method, eventually) from the list of Available items below.

 When going through the list of available sets of inputs, the program shows their details in the right section of the GUI window.
 To choose a particular set of inputs as the currently selected one, double-clicking or confirmation with the Select this input button is required.
 When the reviewed input is the selected one, the aforementioned button is disabled and informs the user that This is the selected input.